Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Trevor Story At The Plate

-- Story has seven doubles, a home run and five walks while batting .170.
+- Story has eight doubles, a home run and five walks while hitting .190.

-- He has hit a long ball in one of 24 games, and in 1% of his plate appearances.
+- He has hit a home run in one of 25 games, and in 1% of his plate appearances.

-- In three games this year (12.5%), Story has picked up an RBI, including two games with multiple runs batted in.
+- In 16.0% of his games this season, Story has had at least one RBI.
+He's picked up more than one in 12.0%.

-- In five of 24 games this season, he has scored, including multiple runs once.
+- He has scored at least once six times this season (24.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.